onlyone020608/grocey-backend/README.md

 * Actor-Critic methods (e.g., PPO, A3C) are optimized for **continuous or event-driven environments**, such as robotic control or real-time navigation.
 * In this project, **state transitions are event-triggered and sparse** (e.g., ingredient addition/removal), and **the reward signal is relatively delayed**, making policy-based methods prone to instability.
 * The added complexity and tuning cost of Actor-Critic was not justified given the relatively straightforward state-action structure.

-  ⠀
+**Reward Design:**
+To train the DQN, a reward is assigned based on whether the recommended ingredient was actually consumed.
+This is tracked by comparing fridge snapshots before and after the recommendation.
+If the item was used within a certain time window, a positive reward is given; otherwise, a penalty is applied to encourage more accurate predictions.

 In summary, DQN offers a **simple yet effective solution** for modeling sequential decision-making over discrete fridge states.
 It enables the system to **adapt over time** based on user behavior, without requiring a large labeled dataset or continuous feedback.
 ### 4. Tech Stack
 #### 🧠 AI & Machine Learning
 - **TensorFlow** – Deep Q-Network (DQN) model for reinforcement learning